Sturgis Charter Public School

 Education Services and Academic Progress under §37H¾

-Students serving an in-school suspension, short-term suspension, long-term suspension, or expulsion have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of his or her removal from the classroom or school.
+Students serving an in-school suspension, short-term suspension, long-term suspension, or expulsion have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of their removal from the classroom or school.

 - SERVICES DURING REMOVALS AND SCHOOL-WIDE EDUCATION SERVICE PLAN